 The system seems to be rather developed to organizes files and folders.
 I

-repurpose it for the knowledge base.
+repurpose it.
 Every page in the knowledge base is assigned

 to a primary area and category.
 For instance, this page is filed under area